d-EScape/Domoticz_iDetect/README.md

 This configuration will use the globally set username and password to connect to 192.168.1.1.
 It will use ssh and automatically detect the command to be used (if supported by the plugin)

 **_Example:_**
-`192.168.1.1:2022#type=routeros&interval=30&user=admin&password Monday`
+`192.168.1.1#port=2020&type=routeros&interval=30&user=admin&password Monday`
 In this example the username and password are specific to this tracker.
 Port 2020 is used instead of the default (22).
 The routeros tracker module is used instead of ssh autodetection.
 The poll interval is 30 seconds instead of the globally set poll interval.

 **_Backwards compatibility:_**
 `admin@192.168.1.1=routeros`
 Will still work.
 This was the old style configuration.
 The new style is preferred, but i put extra effort in maintaining some backward compatibility for (most) existing users.
-Especially for when this version becomes the master branch and might be installed automatically.

 **_Valid options for trackers are:_**
 port=Port number